Law School Case Brief

 Filartiga v.
 Pena-Irala - 630 F.2d 876 (2d Cir.
 1980)

-Citizens of Paraguay (appellants) filed an action in the United States against another citizen of Paraguay (appellee), for wrongfully causing the death of a family member.
-Appellants alleged that appellee tortured and killed the man in retaliation for his father's political actions and beliefs.
+Appellants, Dolly Filartiga and Joel Filartiga, were citizens of the Republic of Paraguay.
+They filed an action in the United States against appellee, Americo Norberto Pena-Irala, also a citizen of Paraguay, for wrongfully causing the death of Joelito Filartiga, appellants’ family member.
+Appellants contend that on March 29, 1976, Joelito Filartiga was kidnapped and tortured to death by Pena in retaliation for his father's political actions and beliefs.
 The district court dismissed the action for want of subject matter jurisdiction.
 The district court felt constrained to narrowly construe the "law of nations" as employed in the Alien Tort Statute.
 Appellants challenged the district court's decision.

 Access the full text case